-As an average, an action under ordinary proceedings is fixed for hearing approximately between one and two years following its filing and the decision is issued six to eight (6-8) months after the hearing, provided that the hearing fixed initially is not adjourned (one adjournment being rather a practice).
-The above average times very much depend on the type of the court (see under question 4.1), as well as the place where it is located.
+Under the legal regime, up to 31 December 2015, and as an average, an action under ordinary proceedings was fixed for hearing approximately between 18-24 months following its filing, and the decision was issued six to eight (6-8) months after the hearing, provided that the initial hearing was not adjourned (one adjournment being rather a practice).
+The above average times very much depended on the type of the court (see under question 4.1), as well as the place where it is located.
+To speed up proceedings a new law was introduced in 2015 (Law 4335), in force as of 1 January 2016.
+Under the new regime (still to be tested in practice), the hearing is purported to take place around six to seven (6-7) months after the filing of a lawsuit (articles 215 & 237 of GCCP).